 - Easier plants that don’t require much in terms of nutrients will do well in inert substrates if you dose fertilizers on the side.
 This is the recommended setup for inexperienced fishkeepers.
 Note that growing easy plants does not mean a lightly-planted tank.
 You can have lush green underwater foliage with an inert substrate as long as you pick your plants wisely.
 On that note, make sure the plants you choose actually need to be buried in the substrate.
 A good example here would be looking after Java Fern as it is a common choice among beginners.
 Java Fern does not need to be buried in the substrate because its roots need to suck nutrients directly from the water column.

-- Harder-to-grow plants will definitely require aqua soil or garden dirt.
+- Harder-to-grow plants will absolutely require aqua soil or garden dirt.
 In general, all plants will show fewer health issues and faster growth in soils, than in inert substrates.
 If you’re after difficult aquatic plants consider either pure or capped commercial aquarium soil.
 This is the recommended setup for hobbyists new to demanding plants.
 If you’re going down the garden dirt road, make sure the layer’s capped as well.
-With these plants, you’d likely still need to dose additional fertilizers, as no substrate will be enough on its own to grow them.

-The best aquarium substrate should include key nutrients to feed your live plants, be easy to manage, remain stable and provide a reasonable bed for growing beneficial bacteria.
+The best aquarium substrate should include key nutrients to feed your live plants and it should be easy to manage.
+It should also remain chemically stable and it should provide a reasonable bed for growing beneficial bacteria.

 I’m only listing products that stand out by strongly fulfilling one or more of these criteria.

-1. ADA Amazonia Aqua Soils – Premium Growth
+1. ADA Amazonia Aqua Soils Ver 2 – Premium Growth

 What I’m about to say here is my opinion, though it’s generally agreed upon by many other aquarists.

-The ADA Aqua Soil Amazonia products are definitely the best commercial substrates for a planted tank on the market.
+The ADA Aqua Soil Amazonia products are likely the best commercial substrates for a planted tank on the market.

 The aqua soil contains important macro and micronutrients and feeds your freshwater plants over long periods of time.